Effective public speaking training

 How our training works

-We’ve spent the past 2 years working hand-in-hand with some of the smartest public speaking training consultancies out there, and we’ve built what we’ve learned into the Marmot system.
+We’ve spent the past 2 years working hand-in-hand with some of the smartest public speaking training consultancies out there.
+Hence we’ve built what we’ve learned into the Marmot system.

-Our system is dual user which means that the coach has a dashboard where they can control the virtual experience for their client.
-They can add questions prior to the coaching session or ask them real time via the virtual audience.
+Our system is dual user therefore the coach has a dashboard that enables them to control the virtual experience for their client.
+As a result, the coach can add questions prior to the coaching session or ask them real time via the virtual audience.

-Whether you need to practice for your next board room meeting, conference talk, workshop (or TED talk!), we have the environment for you.
+We have the environment for you.
+Whether you need to practice for your next board room meeting, conference talk, workshop (or TED talk!)

 The personal trainer for tomorrow’s leaders